-For over a quarter century, the central Pennsylvania community has looked to Memorial Eye Institute for the most advanced technologies and techniques in eye care and eye surgery.
+For more than 40 years, central Pennsylvania has looked to Memorial Eye Institute for the most advanced technologies and techniques in eye care and eye surgery.
 Memorial Eye Institute has built its leading edge reputation by always being ahead of the curve for its patients.
 Memorial Eye was Pennsylvania’s first fully approved and accredited outpatient ophthalmic surgery center.
 It was central Pennsylvania’s first Laser Vision Correction center and Pennsylvania’s first ALL-LASER LASIK facility.
-Memorial Eye Institute is one of a select group of centeres nationwide recognized by TRUSTED LASIK SURGEONS, a professional group of the nation’s most experienced and exceptional laser vision correction and lens implant surgeons.
+Memorial Eye Institute is one of a select group of centers nationwide to be recognized by TRUSTED LASIK SURGEONS, a professional group of the nation’s most experienced and exceptional laser vision correction and lens implant surgeons.

-One of the most popular ways to correct vision is with a procedure called LASIK (laser in-situ keratomileusis), which uses a laser to change the curvature of the cornea (outer window of the eye).
-LASIK has quickly become the procedure of choice for most patients because they recover quickly and have fewer side effects and complications than with other methods of vision correction.
+One of the most popular ways to correct vision is with a procedure called LASIK (Laser In-situ Keratomileusis), which uses an Excimer laser to change the curvature of the cornea (outer window of the eye).
+LASIK is the procedure of choice for most patients because they recover quickly and have fewer side effects and complications than with other methods of vision correction.
 In fact, most LASIK patients notice a significant improvement in their vision soon after surgery.
 LASIK removes tissue within the cornea to treat low to high levels of nearsightedness, farsightedness and astigmatism.

 LASIK is for those who:

 - want to reduce or eliminate their dependence on glasses or contacts

 - are at least 18 years of age